melvinmt/early-reader-app/PRIVACY_POLICY.md

 If you have any questions about this Privacy Policy, please contact us at:

+info@instalabs.ai
 **Instalabs, LLC**

 ---

-*This privacy policy is effective as of January 2025 and applies to all versions of the Early Reader mobile application.*
+*This privacy policy is effective as of December 2025 and applies to all versions of the Early Reader mobile application.*